ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 Information about the participants in the NEM is given in the [NEM Registration and Exemption List](https://www.aemo.com.au/-/media/Files/Electricity/NEM/Participant_Information/NEM-Registration-and-Exemption-List.xls).
 The carbon intensities for generators are given in the [Available Generators CDEII file](http://www.nemweb.com.au/Reports/CURRENT/CDEII/CO2EII_AVAILABLE_GENERATORS.CSV).

-Data about the NEM is provied in two soucres:
+Data about the NEM is provided in two sources:
 - [NEMDE](http://nemweb.com.au/Data_Archive/Wholesale_Electricity/NEMDE/)
 - [MMSDM](http://nemweb.com.au/Data_Archive/Wholesale_Electricity/MMSDM/)